Manufacturers should work to fill gaps in their portfolios to master disease management rather than focusing solely on one particular device category.

 Fill the gaps in your portfolio to provide an integrated disease management solution by:

-Start looking at yourself not as a manufacturer, but as a service provider.
+Start looking at yourself not as a medical device manufacturer, but as a service provider.
 With Step Three accomplished, you can remotely monitor or even manage patients in their home for a monthly fee.

 Extend your technologies and services to prevent disease and change behaviors by:

-Health systems are weighed down by their business models that are more focused on treating disease than managing and preventing it.
+Health systems are weighed down by business models that are more focused on treating disease than managing and preventing it.
 They’re struggling to adopt strategies that bend the cost curve.
-They resemble today’s cable companies whose business models continue to inflate prices, ignore innovation, and lose customers.
+They resemble today’s cable companies, whose business models continue to inflate prices, ignore innovation, and lose customers.